biosustain/potion/docs/quickstart.rst

 manager                :class:`SQLAlchemyManager`      A :class:`Manager` class that takes care of reading from and writing to the data store key_converters         ``(RefKey(), IDKey())``         A list of :class:`natural_keys.Key` instances.
-The first is used for formatting ``fields.ToOne`` references. natural_key            ``None``                        A string, or tuple of strings, corresponding to schema field names, for a natural key.
+The first is used for formatting ``fields.ToOne`` references. natural_key            ``None``                        A string, or tuple of strings, corresponding to schema field names, for a natural key. exclude_routes         ---                             A list of rel-strings for any previously defined routes that should not be published for this resource.
 =====================  ==============================  ==============================================================================